tkilaker/trmnl-recipes/sydsvenskan-news/README.md

 ### Items cut off
 - Descriptions automatically clamp to 2 lines to ensure proper display
-- Adjust `news_count` to show fewer items if needed
+- The layout is optimized to show 10 items comfortably within the display height

 ## Technical Details